adoptium/adoptium.net-redesign/content/asciidoc-pages/README.md

 Most static pages on this site are written as [asciidoc](https://asciidoctor.org/docs/what-is-asciidoc/) pages.
 These are similar to Markdown in format but give us more flexibility.

 The directory layout of these files is very important as it determines the path to the file in the site.
-For example a documnet in `/foo/bar/index.adoc` will be served up as `/foo/bar` on the site.
+For example a document in `/foo/bar/index.adoc` will be served up as `/foo/bar` on the site.
 You could also store the same document as `/foo/bar.adoc` but we generally discourage this as we need a parent folder to store localised versions of the page.

 ```tree
 .